Wahoo RIVAL Review, ELEMNT GPS TRIATHLON Watch – 2021 update

 Buy Wahoo ELEMNT RIVAL – Review, Price, Availability & Discounts

-You can now buy the Wahoo ELEMNT RIVAL directly from Wahoo, Competitive Cyclist or Wiggle.
+You can now buy the Wahoo ELEMNT RIVAL directly from Wahoo, Competitive Cyclist or Wiggle by clicking on the blue image at the end of the review.
 Wahoo’s new product pricing is well controlled and I wouldn’t expect ANY discounting until well into 2021.
 Rather, I see a greater likelihood of new features improving the value proposition at these price points: